kesanilathasri/Connect-Spin-Share/README.md

 # Connect-Spin-Share
-It's an activity for building interaction between teammates
+It's a fun activity for building interaction between teammates